pinout-xyz/Pinout.xyz/src/en/overlay/blinkt.md

 Blinkt! is a super slimline Raspberry Pi Add-on board with 8 APA-102 LEDs.

+## 5V Power

+Blinkt! does not require *both* Physical Pin 2 and Physical Pin 4:

+* Physical Pin 4 is used for 5v power on all Blinkt! boards since 2018
+* Physical Pin 2 was used for 5v power on first run Blinkt! boards prior to 2018

-Note: First run Blinkt! boards use physical pin #2 for the 5V power supply.
-If your Blinkt! doesn't work with this pinout, try swapping over.
+If your Blinkt! doesn't work with one, try swapping over to the other or - if all else fails - wiring both.

+## Installing

 To get started you can use the one-line product installer: